Mosoc/rrr/README.md

 # RequestRectifier

-> Modification of HTTP Requests
+> Modification of HTTP Requests from file IO.

 ```
  ____  ____  __   _  _  ____  ____  ____